José Enrique de la Peña

 Jose Enrique de la Peña (1807-1840) was a colonel in the Mexican Army.
 Under General Antonio López de Santa Anna, de la Peña participated in the Battle of the Alamo.

-In 1955, a book of his memoirs of the battle was published.
+In 1955, a book of his memoirs of the battle, With Santa Anna in Texas, was published in Spanish.
 The memoirs are controversial in that they said that Davy Crockett did not die fighting (as is the common belief), but instead surrendered (along with his Tennessee boys) during the battle of the Alamo and was later executed.
 Historians disagree on whether the memoirs are accurate.